torpedo87/Asparagus/README.md

 # Asparagus
-- Issue Tracker
+- To-Do-List + Issue Tracker
+- Manage your custom issue in Local or connect with your Github issues
-- manage issues of your Github account
+- Sync with your Github project
+- Seperate a issue into sub-tasks
-- manage custom ToDoList as well as issues using Realm
+- Attach custom tags to issues
-- sync local issues with Github issue using Github API

 ## spec
 - Realm
 - RxSwift

+## app architecture
+- SyncService <-> LocalService <-> ViewModel <-> ViewController
+- AuthView : Connect with your Github Issues
+- TaskView : Issue List by Tags
+- EditView : Create new issue or edit existing issue